Abacus Data Poll: Nova Scotians are Thinking Big, Dreaming of Being an Energy and Resource Superpower

 Methodology

-The survey was conducted with 1,900 adult Canadians over the age of 18 from April 3 to 8, 2025.
+The survey was conducted with 2,585 Canadians from June 2 to 5, 2025.
 A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
 These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.

 Abacus Data follows the CRIC Public Opinion Research Standards and Disclosure Requirements that can be found here: https://canadianresearchinsightscouncil.ca/standards/